 Won’t this be fun to look back on previous birthday interviews on future birthdays?
 The kids will love seeing their younger selves.
 I predict lots of giggles and laughter as well as a few tears of nostalgia from Mom.
 And of course, these videos become part of the ongoing family narrative to preserve for posterity.

 2. Create a special tradition unique to each family member.
 This one has to do with birthdays, also.
 Parenting experts Linda and Richard Eyre promote the importance of building everyday family traditions, and suggest marking each family member’s birthday with a special tradition unique to them.
-They were keynote speakers at a conference last fall where I taught some classes, and they shared a few of their family birthday traditions.
+They were keynote speakers at a conference where I taught some classes, and they shared a few of their family birthday traditions.

 The Eyre’s birthday traditions have continued and become even more meaningful as their children have grown and started families of their own.
 What special tradition or celebration could you start on birthdays?
 Is there something unique to the person or season that would make it meaningful for years to come?